kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 ## Overview

-We use the setup of the vHPC es used in the other section for testing as one aspect of how some aspects of working with _the cloud_ looks like.
+We use the setup of the vHPC as used in the other section for testing as one aspect of how some aspects of working with _the cloud_ looks like.

 ## Cloud provider

-The cloud is managed my some system this can be one of the public clouds like
+In order to access resources in _the cloud_ some kind of management software is needed.
+There are several options available, the big public clouds providers
 - Amazone  [aws](https://aws.amazon.com/)
 - Microsoft [Azure](https://azure.microsoft.com/)
 - Google [GCP](https://cloud.google.com/gcp/)
-or on premises
+or an example for on premises (private)
 - [openstack](https://www.openstack.org/)

 Now we do not have such an infrastructure at our disposal but we can still simulate one.
-We do this with a somewhat powerful server and [libvirt](https://libvirt.org/), this is going to be our cloud provider.
+We do this with a somewhat powerful server and [libvirt](https://libvirt.org/), this will be our _cloud provider_.

 ## Setup of the provider
-The cloud needs to be created as so many other things.
+As mentioned before there is a management layer present and that needs to be installed.
-Of on premise clouds this means installing the cloud software (openstack) and adding servers, storage, ... to the managed resources.
+For on premise clouds this includes installing the cloud software (openstack) and adding servers, storage, ... to the managed resources.
-In our case we install libvirt on Ubuntu.
+In our case we install `libvirt` on Ubuntu.

 ## Create your infrastructure